kathmandu1/booking-app/README.md

   For command line access:
   $ docker compose exec db mysql -u root -p # default password is `@dmin@123`

+## Accessing Swagger Endpoints

+- Swager UI

+  For Swagger go to http://localhost:8000/swagger/index.html Dont forgot to run swag init when change in annotation, this will update change in swagger:
+  $ swag init

 ## Running the tests